bibanon/BASC-WARC/README.rst

 BASC-Warc
 =========

-`Bibliotheca Anonoma's <http://bibanon.org/>`_ library for creating and dealing with WARC files.
+`Bibliotheca Anonoma's <http://bibanon.org/>`_ library for creating and managing WARC files.

 This library is in the planning / pre-alpha stage.
 It is still being written, and is not yet suitable for any real-world usage at this point.
 While we are still writing and designing the API, anything can change without any notice.